My Main Page with Links to My Other

 percent.
 (It is actually higher due to mismeasurement and misapplication of

-inflation and the omission of increased transportation, health care and child
+inflation and the omission of increased transportation, health care, and child

 care costs in present day families, though welfare fraud and EITC fraud lower

 it slightly.)
-The more children parents raise, the more benefits they provide
+The more children parents raise, the more benefits they provide third parties, therefore policies should be shifted toward families with

 more children.
 Larger families would also benefit more because they earn less